gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 have.

 I massage my ankle as best I can.
 It'll start swelling as soon as I take the boot off.
-They're good boots, all things considered---out of fashion and worn down, but still holding together.
+They're good boots, all things considered—out of fashion and worn down, but still holding together.

 I spit onto the ground beside me.
 Vurt's as much of a son as I'll ever have.